AngelaCox/UX-Portfolio/_posts/2016-03-25-information-analysis-my-own-site.markdown

 of design innovation.
 In saying that, I really don't think there is a need for further complexity, so I probably would leave it as it is.
 Simplicity is okay after all.

 The blog posts layout... well.
 The posts can be sorted by date, or by tag.
 Sorting by date is okay, when you click into it, you can see they are sorted by year.
 You can't see the actual date without clicking into a specific post.
 When you sort posts by tag?
 YUK.
 GROSS.
+EWW.
 I really hate that and I'll definitely make stylistic updates going forward.
 The posts sorted by tag have generated a mysterious numeral next to each one.
 I eventually worked out this was the number of posts related to each tag but I'm not ashamed to admit that took me a second to work out.
 I don't think the blog section is great, so I'll put some thought into intuitive improvements.

 When you click an anchor (e.g. the full tag list under the Tag Archive heading) it drops you to the location, however the heading you clicked is NOT the middle of the page, it's crammed up the top.
 This is not intuitive and leaves you searching.
 When you compare that to the nice slide animation on the front page (when clicking from one heading to another in the sidebar), it get irritating.

-Lastly, at the top of the side bar, my name appears.
+Annoyingly, at the top of the side bar my name appears.
 This should be a link- I keep clicking it myself, trying to get back to home and it doesn't go anywhere.
 It's **really** annoying.
 I've also discovered that clicking a link to an external site does not open a new tab, it opens in your current tab.
 I'll definitely be fixing that, it's no help to me if the reader clicks a link and gets pulled away from my site.